-but it is not inconceivable that some Pop III stars formed a billion years after the reionization epoch.
+It is not known at what stage in cosmic time the last vestiges of pristine gas finally succumbed to stellar enrichment, but it is not inconceivable that some Pop III stars formed a billion years after the reionization epoch.
 This raises the tantalizing prospect that we can identify such regions in direct observations of the intermediate and high-redshift Universe.
-Extremely low values for the IGM metallicity have now been observed at $z \sim 3$ (Fumagalli et al 2011).
+Extremely low values for the IGM metallicity have now been observed at $z\sim 3$ (Fumagalli et al 2011).
 Thus we may be seeing back to the material that formed some of the most metal poor stars associated with galactic halos like our own.

-3.4.
-Chemical evolution in galaxies
+1.3.4 Chemical evolution in galaxies

-We refer the reader to the excellent lecture notes provided by F. Matteucci as part of the 2007 Saas Fee series.
+We refer the reader to the excellent lecture notes provided by F. Matteucci in this volume.

-3.5.
-Milky Way and Local Group analogues in the real universe
+1.3.5 Milky Way and Local Group analogues in the real Universe

 We mention one more aspect of galaxy surveys that has important implications for near field cosmology.
 The GAMA galaxy survey (350,000 sources at $z \lesssim 0.1$ ; Driver et al 2011) is sufficiently densely sampled that we can ask questions such as 'How common are Local Group assemblies in the Universe?'
 This is a specific goal of the GAMA survey, i.e. to find close analogues to the Milky Way (i.e. two Magellanic companions, comparable mass) and the Local Group (two Milky Way [MW] mass galaxies with Magellanic companions).
 Robotham et al (2012) find that 12% of galaxies have a companion within a factor of two of the LMC's mass, although this drops to 3% if we include an SMC mass companion as well.
 Two full analogues to the Milky Way were found where a closely grouped MW-LMC-SMC type triplet are all actively star forming.
 This amounts to less than 1% of galaxies in the GAMA survey.
 Thus while the Milky Way may be rather typical of late-type $L{\star}$ galaxies, it seems to be relatively special when the satellite population is also considered even when star formation rates are ignored.
-The search for Local Group analogues is presently ongoing; one striking MW-M31 analogue has already been found (Fig. 9; Robotham et al 2012).
+The search for Local Group analogues is presently ongoing; one striking MW-M31 analogue has already been found (Fig. 1.9; Robotham et al 2012).